flagbug/YoutubeExtractor/readme.md

 YoutubeExtractor has two licenses;

-The YouTube URL-extraction code is licensed under the [MIT License](http://opensource.org/licenses/MIT) The audio extraction code is originally from is licenced under the [GNU General Public License version 2 (GPLv2)](http://opensource.org/licenses/gpl-2.0)
+The YouTube URL-extraction code is licensed under the [MIT License](http://opensource.org/licenses/MIT)

+The audio extraction code that is originally from [FlvExtract](http://moitah.net/) is licenced under the [GNU General Public License version 2 (GPLv2)](http://opensource.org/licenses/gpl-2.0)

 ## Credits

-- http://opensource.org/licenses/MITCode for extracting MP3 and AAC audio tracks out of flash files.
+- [FlvExtract](http://moitah.net/) for extracting MP3 and AAC audio tracks out of flash files.

 ## Example code